DegreeFull-time, 3 years

 If you have undertaken examinations other than NCEA (e.g. International Baccalaureate, Cambridge Examination), Ara will assess your qualification for academic entry equivalency.

 * NZQA approved subjects: see http://www.nzqa.govt.nz/qualifications-standards/awards/university-entrance/

-- Portfolio Applicants for the Bachelor of Design are required to present a portfolio demonstrating their art/design work with their application.
-The portfolio comprises 16 photographs of visual work including art, graphic or design work in any media giving clear evidence of your ability to generate ideas and concepts towards a specific purpose.
+- Present a portfolio demonstrating your art/design work with your application.
+The portfolio should comprise 16 photographs of visual work including art, graphic or design work in any media giving clear evidence of your ability to generate ideas and concepts towards a specific purpose.
 Drawing (process, descriptive or imaginative), composition, and technical skills will be given special consideration.

-- Interview Applicants may be required to attend an interview if there are any questions raised by their portfolio or written statement.
+- You may be required to attend an interview if there are any questions raised by your portfolio or written statement.

 OVERALL IELTS REQUIREMENTS

 When there are limited spaces available we follow a selection process ranking applicants based on your application.
 Waitlisting is also available for this programme.